How to Estimate the Value of Household Goods

 Personal Property Insurance

 Maybe you have heard about people asking for a replacement cost estimator and wondering what it’s used for.
 Most, if not all, personal property insurance is based on the purchase price of the items, and when that’s not possible, the determined replacement value is used.
-If you have any safety concerns or signs of moving stress while packing fragile items, packing clothes, valuable furniture or kitchen appliances, the best way to cope with it would be to get it all insured.
+If you have any safety concerns or signs of moving stress while packing clothes, valuable furniture, packing kitchen items or packing silverware when moving, the best way to cope with it would be to get it all insured.